Claiming for a Stroke After a Car Accident

-Statistically, you are more likely to have a stroke if you are older, but they can happen at any time of life.
-There are various risk factors which can determine the likelihood of a stroke occurring.
+Statistically, you are more likely to have a stroke if you are older, but it can happen at any time of life.
+There are various risk factors that can determine the likelihood of a stroke occurring.
 These factors include smoking, high cholesterol, uncontrolled diabetes and/or high blood pressure.

 Occasionally strokes will occur following a neck, back or head injury sustained in an accident or because of medical negligence.

 Whiplash is usually a minor injury but sometimes it can have devastating effects.
 In serious cases, it can lead to severe long-term health problems.
 Whiplash injuries have the potential to cause damage to the main artery (the carotid artery) which supplies blood to the brain, resulting in a stroke.
 Initially a minor injury – such as whiplash – may not appear to have a life-changing impact, but sadly it can develop into a stroke several weeks later.

 A traumatic brain injury can also lead to a stroke.
 Research has demonstrated that people who have suffered from a traumatic brain injury in an accident (e.g. a car accident) are three times more likely to have a stroke within three months after the accident.